 The Ultimate Wellness Plan for Health and Smarts

-Team #NoMoreBS from left to right: Gordon Lee, Leo Chak, Me, Herbert Lee and Samson Ng
+Team #NoMoreBS from left to right: Gordon Lee, Samson Ng, Me, Herbert Lee and Leo Chak

-48 hours, hundreds of iteration and mad prototyping had paid off!
-We earned ourselves the name "Quickest & Dirtiest" team for fast prototyping thanks to the Playdough and breakfast catering box.
+48 hours, many iteration and mad prototyping had paid off!
+We won the hackathon and earned ourselves the name "Quickest & Dirtiest" prototype thanks to the Playdough and breakfast catering box.

 Designing for services is more than mobile app interfaces.
 It's about physical interactions and the intanigble emotions.
 And more importantly, it's okay to fail or not know what you're building.
 Just get back on your feet quick and keep prototyping.